tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Champion Feat

-Once per day as a free action, you can end all ongoing damage affecting you as you pass off the damage to your shadow.
+Once per full recovery as a free action, you can end all ongoing damage affecting you as you pass off the damage to your shadow.

 #### Epic Feat

-Once per day as a free action, you gain a _fear aura_ that affects each enemy attacking you or engaged with you.
+Once per full recovery as a free action, you gain a _fear aura_ that affects each enemy attacking you or engaged with you.
 The hit point threshold for the fear effect is the standard value for a monster five levels above you.
 Allies are not subject to the fear effect unless they cast a spell that targets you or otherwise interact with you directly in some way.
 Even in this case, that ally can spend a move action to be immune to your shadow's _fear aura_ for one round.

 | **PC Level** | **Fear Threshold HP (Level + 5)** |
 | --- | --- |